aceslei/public.lab/topic/tour001/quicktemp.md

 * This is a quick tour of site functionality, at the end of the tour you can return to the site, or [return to the site now](https://businessgrp-stage.uoregon.edu/user).

-## My Account -- use this for backe-end site functionality
+## My Account -- use this for all back-end site functionality

 ![my-account-overview-001](https://cloud.githubusercontent.com/assets/4074354/19402921/d34d0a6a-9218-11e6-91fe-a2f3cead7ed4.png)